 Deposits and other receivables mainly consist of advances made to third parties and deposits for office lease.
-The significant decrease in deposits and other receivables from approximately RMB10.0 million as at 31 December 2017 to approximately RMB0.4 million as at 31 December 2018 was mainly due to the collection of the advance made to a third party in FY2018.
-The significant increase in deposits and other receivables from approximately RMB0.4 million as at 31 December 2018 to approximately RMB16.6 million as at 30 June 2019 was mainly due to the outstanding amount due from our investee as a result of the termination of the co-investment arrangement in respect of TV Series E.
+The significant decrease in deposits and other receivables from approximately RMB10.0 million as at 31 December 2017 to approximately RMB0.4 million was mainly due to the collection of the advance made to a third party in FY2018.